arishma108/arishma108/README.md

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
 - 🌱 I’m currently learning Python;
 - 😄 Pronouns: …the art of elegant idleness ✈️🚤⚓ Casa Susegad
-- 🖤 Fun fact: Everday, I stand atop a mountain & it’s a freefall.
+- 🖤 Everyday: I stand atop a mountain & it’s a freefall.
 I love it!

 **Languages and Tools**